google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 physics simulation on any items.
 That means that instead of dropping an item to the ground we simple allow it to float in the position that it was dropped.
-After an item has been dropped, if it isn't activated within a certain time frame, it will "restore" itself back to its original location.
+After an item has been dropped, if it isn't activated within a certain time frame, it will "restore" itself to its original location.
 This restore functionality allows a user with a low degree of input (0 DOF or 3 DOF) to operate on many items and maintain a usable work area.
-Older items will automatically clear themselves up.
+Older items will automatically clear themselves.

 With a 6 DOF input it's easier to move items out of the way.
 Having a delay on the restore operation lets a 6 DOF user immerse themselves in moving items